 But there is more to this.
 Though landing pages have highly focused content, a poor user experience will render them useless.
 So let’s see how good UI/UX design positively affects the conversion rate and boosts sales.

-UI/UX Design Principles for Design of Landing Pages
+5 Essential UI Design Elements of Landing Pages

 The goal of any UI/UX designer is to offer a simple yet beautiful solution to the problem faced by the target audience of a business.
 Hence, all the design elements should be user-centric, and keep the user journey in mind.

 Landing pages are a challenging project to deal with as UI/UX designers have to kill two birds with one stone – (i) Help in achieving goals of users i.e. to get the solution for their problem and (ii) Help in achieving goals of business i.e. to lead the user towards making a purchase.

 Following are the core UI/UX design principles of great landing page design: